-ation areas Evaluation objects References to the current institutional and supervisory framework Method of Evaluation 1.
+Evaluation areas Evaluation objects References to the current institutional and supervisory framework Method of Evaluation 1.
 Remuneration Policy Maintaining an approved and updated remuneration policy in accordance with the requirements of the institutional and supervisory framework and its application to the remuneration (regular and extraordinary) of the persons covered by the policy.
 Art.
 13 par.
 1d of L. 4706/2020.
 Also relevant articles of L. 4548/2018.
 Reports of the Internal Audit Department 2.
 Fit and Proper Policy Adherence to an approved and updated fit and proper policy and the application of the suitability (fit and proper) assessment criteria.
 Art.3 and 9 par.
 1,2 of L. 4706/2020.
 Circular No. 60/18.09.2020 of the HCMC.
 Internal Audit Department (additional internal audit) 3.
-Board of Directors The composition, organisation and operation of the Board of Directors.
+Board of Directo The composition, organisation and operation of the Board of Directors.
 Art.3, 4, 5, 6, 7, 8, 9 (par.
 3, 4 and 5) of L. 4706/2020.
-Decision of the Hellenic Capital Market Commission (HCMC) 1/891/30.9.2020 - Control Environment-BoD Internal Audit Department (additional internal audit) 4.
-Committees of the Board of Directors The organization and operation of the Committees of the Board of Directors.
-Articles 10, 11 and 12 of L. 4706/2020 Decision of the Hellenic Capital Market Commission (HCMC) 1/891/30.9.2020 - Control Environment- BoD Internal Audit Department (additional internal audit) 5.
+Decision of the Hellenic Capital Market Commission (HCMC) 1/891/30.9.2020 - Control Environment- BoD Internal Audit Department (additional internal audit) 4.
+Committees of the Board of Director Committees of the Board of Directors Articles 10, 11 and 12 of L. 4706/2020 Decision of the Hellenic Capital Market Commission (HCMC) 1/891/30.9.2020 - Control Environment- BoD Internal Audit Department (additional internal audit) 5.
 Charter of Operation The maintenance of updated and duly approved operating regulations of the Company in compliance with the minimum content required by the institutional and supervisory framework and of its major subsidiaries.
-Article 14 of L. 4706/2020 Reports of the Internal Audit Department 6.
-Increases in share capital by cash payment or bond issue Changes in the use of capital raised Compliance with the provisions of Article 22 of the Law in the case of share capital increases with cash payment or the issue of a bond loan with a public offer and publication of a prospectus.
+Article 14 of L. 4706/2020 Reports of the Internal Audit Department Increases in shar capital by cash payment or bond issue Changes in the u of capital raised Compliance with the provisions of Article 22 of the Law in the case of share capital increases with cash payment or the issue of a bond loan with a public offer and publication of a prospectus.
 Article 22 of L. 4706/2020 Reports of the Internal Audit Department 7.
-Disposal of the Company's assets Compliance with the provisions in cases of disposal, in one or more transactions, of assets falling under the provisions of Article 23 of the Law.
-Article 23 of L. 4706/2020 Reports of the Internal Audit Department 8.
-Corporate Governance Code The adoption and implementation of a corporate governance code prepared by a reputable body.
-Article 17 of L. 4706/2020 HCCG of the HCGC (June 2021) Internal Audit Department (additional internal audit)
+Disposal of the Company's asset Compliance with the provisions in cases of Article 23 of L. 4706/2020 Reports of the Internal Audit Department 8.
+Corporate Governance Coo The adoption and implementation of a corporate Article 17 of L. 4706/2020 HCCG of the HCGC (June 2021) Internal Audit Department (additional internal audit)